 - At a bank branch: You can also get a credit card cash advance at a bank branch.
 You will need to present your credit card and a government-issued photo ID to the bank teller, and tell them how much money you wish to borrow.

 - With a cash advance check: Your issuer may send you cash advance checks automatically or you may have to request one.
 You can write the check out to yourself or someone else and once it processes, the transaction will appear on your credit card statement.

 Credit card cash advances should be reserved for emergencies only, as they are very expensive.
-Cash advance fees tend to be at least $5-$15, depending on the credit card company.
-APRs are usually in the 20%-36% range.
+Cash advance fees tend to be around $10, depending on the credit card company.
+The current average cash advance APR is about 21%.
 Cash advances also don’t get any kind of grace period, so they immediately start accruing interest.

 Although our world has been moving toward a cash-less society, there are still times when you might need to pay for something with cash.
 For those instances, it’s best to use a debit card or a prepaid card that lets you make free cash withdrawals from ATMs, whenever possible.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines